 2. Open a brokerage account

-By the time your kids are in high school, they’re old enough to learn the basics of investing.
+Once your kids are in high school, they’re old enough to learn the basics of investing.
 Using their own money is an eye-opening experience for a young, first-time investor.
 Setting up a custodial brokerage account allows them to set aside a modest amount of money and pick stocks to purchase.

 Encourage your teen to research companies and see how the market affects their performance over time.
 Mutual funds also offer the same experience for learning.
 Consult your broker for the differences and details.